olimorris/persisted.nvim/README.md

 The plugin has been designed to be fully extensible.
 All of the functions in the [init.lua](https://github.com/olimorris/persisted.nvim/blob/main/lua/persisted/init.lua) and [utils.lua](https://github.com/olimorris/persisted.nvim/blob/main/lua/persisted/utils.lua) file are public.

 Consider a user who wishes to autoload a session if arguments are passed to Neovim.
-A custom autocmd can be created which forces the autoload:
+A custom autocmd can be created which forces the autoload (thanks to [neandrake](https://github.com/neandrake) for this solution):

 ```lua
 local persisted = require("persisted")